Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

 rectangular floor dome.

-Heating up round igloo domes and rectangular domes.
+Heating up a round brick ovens and barrel oven domes.

 Picture of wood fire heating up the barrel shape dome.